release-it/release-it/README.md

 ## Troubleshooting & debugging

+- With `release-it --verbose` (or `-V`), release-it prints every custom script/hook and its output.
-- With `release-it --verbose`, release-it prints every command and its output.
+- With `release-it -VV`, release-it prints every command (also internal) and its output.
 - Prepend `DEBUG=release-it:* release-it [...]` to print configuration and more error details.
 - Use `DEBUG=* release-it [...]` to include debug output for dependencies, such as [@octokit/rest](https://github.com/octokit/rest.js).